 - Stiffness.
 The joint is harder to use and doesn't move as well as it should.
 It’s especially common in the morning.
 While many people with other forms of arthritis have stiff joints in the morning, it takes people with rheumatoid arthritis more than an hour (sometimes several hours) before their joints feel loose.

 - Swelling.
 Fluid enters the joint and makes it puffy.

 - Redness and warmth.
-The joints may be warmer and more pink or red than skin around it.
+The joints may be warmer and show color changes related to the inflammation.

-RA almost always affects the hands, but it can strike any joint, including the knees, wrists, neck, shoulders, elbows, feet, hips, even the jaw.
-There is usually a symmetrical pattern -- the same joints on both sides of the body, like both wrists or both hips.
+RA most often affects the hands, but it can strike any joint, including the knees, wrists, neck, shoulders, elbows, feet, hips, even the jaw.
+There is usually a symmetrical pattern, affecting the same joints on both sides of the body, like both wrists or both hips.

 Rheumatoid Arthritis Symptoms That Affect the Entire Body